vcflib/bio-vcf/README.md

 8. Bio-vcf allows for genotype processing
 9. Bio-vcf has support for set analysis
 10. Bio-vcf has sane error handling
-11. Bio-vcf can convert *any* VCF to *any* output, including tabular data, HTML, LaTeX, RDF, JSON and JSON-LD and even other VCFs by using (erb) templates
+11. Bio-vcf can convert *any* VCF to *any* output, including tabular data, BED, HTML, LaTeX, RDF, JSON and JSON-LD and even other VCFs by using (erb) templates

 Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of